 How does Camp Oasis select its staff?

-Many of the staff at the Camp Oasis sites are adult volunteers with IBD, who have experience working with kids.
+Many of the staff at the Camp Oasis sites are adult volunteers with IBD, who have experience working with kids & teens.
 Many have worked at Camp Oasis before, and some have even been campers.
 All are carefully screened and trained to ensure a safe and comfortable setting.

 The typical camp day starts around 8:30AM and ends at approximately 9:30PM, though bedtimes vary by age.
 The daily schedule usually includes several activity periods (swimming, arts and crafts, team sports, etc.) and an Evening Activity (campfire, Talent Show, Scavenger Hunt, etc.), as well as three meals, a snack, a rest hour, and time for showering and cabin clean-up.

 First, complete the online application for your chosen location via the find a camp page.
 If you completed an online application in the past, you must still complete an application each year you wish to attend.